 Project Alpha

+Development

-Development \$150,000 / \$300,000
+\$150,000 / \$300,000

-Implement Terry
+Marketing Terry

-Marketing \$250,000 / \$300,000
+\$250,000 / \$300,000 Progress

-Progress 80% Complete
+80% Complete

-f By default, progress bars in an element display together in a separate comparison other types of Tagged Value (provided that the diagram and/or element of display tag compartments).
+Compartment By default, progress bars in an element display together in a separate compartment from other types of Tagged Value (provided that the diagram and/or element is set to display tag compartments).

-When there are several progress bars on an element, each relating to a differ

-ent factor of the project, it can become harder to distinguish between them.
+When there are several progress bars on an element, each relating to a different factor of the project, it can become harder to distinguish between them.
 In these cases it is possible to set the progress bars to display in specific compartments in order to increase clarity.
 This also provides an additional level of labeling.
 So you might have an element relating to costs, and two or more compartments that indicate costs of different departments, where the department name is reflected in the compartment name.
 Or compartments that each contain two or more progress bars indicating, say, the costs and percentage completion of tasks in each department.

-Syntax: Compartment=<name>;
+• Syntax: Compartment= <name>;</name>

 To add multiple progress bars to the same compartment simply give the progress bars the same compartment name.

 This example shows the element from the Text parameter example, but with the use of compartments to aid in readability.

-BackClr

-Compartment
+Project Alpha

+Progress 80% Complete

+Budget

+Development \$150,000 / \$300,000

+Marketing \$250,000 / \$300,000

+Tasks

+Implement Terry

-Use the BackClr option to override the color used for the unfilled portion of the progress bar.
+BackClr Use the BackClr option to override the color used for the unfilled portion of the progress bar.

-Syntax: BackClr=<color>;

-<color> can be one of a variety of values, such as the RGB value rgb(198,198,198) for a light gray color.
+Syntax: BackClr=<color>;</color> <color> can be one of a variety of values, such as the RGB value rgb(198,198,198)</color>

+for a light gray color.

 See the Progress Bar Color Options table for a full list of available values when setting colors.

-FillClr

-Use the FillClr option to override the color used for the filled portion of the progress bar.
+FillClr Use the FillClr option to override the color used for the filled portion of the progress bar.

-Syntax: FillClr=<color>;
+• Syntax: FillClr= <color>;</color>

-<color> can be one of a variety of options, such as the hex value #0000ff for a bright red.
+<color> can be one of a variety of options, such as the hex value #0000ff for a</color>

+bright red.
 See the Progress Bar Color Options table for a full list of available values when setting colors.
 BorderClr Use the BorderClr option to override the color that is drawn around the edges of the progress bar. • Syntax: BorderClr= <color>;</color> <color> can be one of a variety of options, such as the keyword elementtext to select the same color as the current element's text color.</color> See the Progress Bar Color Options table for a full list of available values when setting colors.